 The fruits safe for cockatiels include apples (without seeds), bananas, peaches, pomegranates, grapes, kiwi, mango, papaya, plums, melons.
 Berries are also desirable, as they are rich in vitamins, like B1, B2, K, E, C and A that are necessary to prevent eye and kidney problems, fighting various infections.
 If large seeds are available in fruits, especially in drupe and citrus species (as their seeds are toxic), they are to be removed before the food is being served to the cockatiels.
 Small seeds that are available in berries and tomatoes can remain, as it’s safe.

-The food cockatiels can eat includes healthy vegetables like carrots, beet, cucumbers, all cabbage species (broccoli, cauliflower, etc.) and tomatoes.
-They are to be in the cockatiel food list for sure.
-Sweet potatoes, zucchini, spinach, asparagus, as well as beet and carrot tops, beans and sunflower seeds are highly desirable.
-They are recommended by avian vet doctors to prevent lipomas and obesity problems in cockatiels.
+The food cockatiels can eat includes healthy vegetables like carrots, beet, all cabbage species (broccoli, cauliflower, etc.) and tomatoes.
+Another logical question may arise: can cockatiels eat cucumber?
+Without a doubt, of course, yes!
+All of these definitely must be on the list of foods for cockatiels.
+Sweet potatoes, zucchini, spinach, asparagus, as well as beet and carrot tops, beans, and sunflower seeds are highly desirable.
+They are recommended by avian vet doctors to prevent lipomas and obesity problems in your birdie.

 Fruits and vegetables are to be served in small pieces, to motivate the birds to grab and eat some food.
 However, these dishes should not be added too often.
 They can make about 25% of the pet diet.
 Steamed rice, cooked pasta, beans, and corn can be added, as well.
 However, they should not contain any butter or fat.
 For proteins, eggs, fish, and chicken are to be available.
 Hard cheese is acceptable, but only in small amounts.